TomerAberbach/redirect-url/readme.md

 //=> null
 ```

-This package can be used in any server or framework, but see some examples
+This package can be used with any server or framework, but see some example
-below.
+integrations below.
 Feel free to send pull requests for more examples!

 ### Express